anvita-kumar30/Amazon_Lex_PizzaPalChatBot/README.md

 # Amazon Lex PizzaPal Chatbot integrated using Slack

-The following webpage hosted on Amazon S3 displays different sizes of pizza, pizza franchises, and the types of pizza available within each franchise:-
+The following webpage hosted on Amazon S3 displays different sizes of pizza, pizza franchises and the types of pizza available within each franchise:-

 ![45](https://github.com/anvita-kumar30/Amazon_Lex_PizzaPalChatBot/assets/109106936/ea880c0d-8052-4e1c-96ec-12693219887a)